-One distinct advantage of a container pool is the ease of removal in comparison with an in-ground alternative.
+One distinct advantage of shipping container swimming pools is the ease of removal in comparison with an in-ground alternative.

 With Sticks and Wombat’s backyard being one of three properties with a pool on The Block this year, it will be interesting to see how the auctions play out.